Can Drugs Permanently Damage Your Brain?

 How To Treat Brain Damage Caused By Drugs And Alcohol

-Substance abuse issues are quite serious because they can lead to permanent damage to the brain.
+Substance use disorder issues are quite serious because they can lead to permanent damage to the brain.
 Sometimes, the damage can be minimized or prevented if a person gets medical attention in time.

 Some of the signs of brain damage from an addiction to look out for include memory loss, mood changes, hallucinations, and paranoia.
 If someone you care about is starting to display these or any other symptoms of cognitive impairment, it is important to get them to a drug and alcohol rehabilitation center that can treat them right away.
-Contact us today for a list of rehab centers that may fit your loved one’s needs.
+Browse our website for a list of rehab centers that may fit your loved one’s needs.

 This page does not provide medical advice.
 See more